TCS on Money Transfer Abroad from India – Simple Guide

 But in 2019, the same came to about $11.34 billion!

-The government contends that there are people who send money abroad but are not paying any income tax in India.
+The government feels that there are people who send money abroad but are not paying any income tax in India.

-For example, they consider that the owner of a local Kirana store or Panipuri joint may be earning a lot of money and spending in overseas travel, education etc. However, since the nature of their work is not really organized, there is a scope for such people to avoid paying income tax.
+For example, the owner of a local Kirana store or Panipuri joint may be earning a lot of money and spending in overseas travel, education etc. However, there is a scope for such business people to avoid paying income tax.

 The government hopes to plug such tax holes by collecting TCS when sending money abroad and allowing people to claim it back when filing IT returns.